zingale/phy504/_sources/contiguous_array.rst.txt

 .. note::

+   The ``GNUmakefile`` has some helpful features.
+To just build as is, we can do:

+   .. prompt:: bash

+      make

-   If we want to disable the asserts, then we need to define the ``-DNDEBUG`` preprocessor directive.
-By disabling this check, we will run faster.
+   If we instead want to turn on the ``assert``'s, then we do:

+   .. prompt:: bash

+      make DEBUG=TRUE

+   To force a rebuild, we can do:

+   .. prompt:: bash

+      make clean
+      make

+   The ``assert``'s are handled by the C++ via the ``NDEBUG`` preprocess directive, so setting ``-DNDEBUG`` tells the preprocessor to turn off the asserts.